pb2323/SafeHive/tasks/0001-prd-ai-security-sandbox.md

 2. **Agent Framework Choice:** Use LangChain only for consistency and simplicity
 3. **Agent Memory Strategy:** How should agent memory be managed - shared, isolated, or hybrid approach?
 4. **Tool Integration:** What external tools should agents have access to (payment systems, inventory, etc.)?
-5. **Attack Pattern Library:** Should the system support user-defined attack patterns beyond the initial three OWASP patterns?
-6. **Agent Personality Configuration:** How should malicious vendor personalities be configured and varied?
+5. **Agent Personality Configuration:** How should malicious vendor personalities be configured and varied?
-7. **Integration Roadmap:** What is the timeline for integrating with existing A10 security platforms?
+6. **Integration Roadmap:** What is the timeline for integrating with existing A10 security platforms?
-8. **Scaling Strategy:** How should the system handle more complex scenarios with multiple concurrent attacks?
+7. **Scaling Strategy:** How should the system handle more complex scenarios with multiple concurrent attacks?
-9. **Data Retention:** How long should incident logs and metrics be retained for analysis?
+8. **Data Retention:** How long should incident logs and metrics be retained for analysis?
-10. **Internationalization:** Should the system support multiple languages for global demonstrations?
+9. **Internationalization:** Should the system support multiple languages for global demonstrations?
-11. **Performance Benchmarking:** What are the specific performance benchmarks for different hardware configurations?
+10. **Performance Benchmarking:** What are the specific performance benchmarks for different hardware configurations?
-12. **Compliance Roadmap:** When should real PII handling capabilities be added for enterprise deployments?
+11. **MCP Server Implementation:** Which existing MCP server resources should be used for DoorDash integration?
+12. **Live Order Safety:** What safeguards should be implemented to prevent accidental real orders during testing?
+13. **MCP Credential Management:** How should DoorDash API credentials be securely stored and managed?
+14. **Order Validation:** What validation should be performed before placing live orders via MCP server?

 ---